-(2) Includes unamortized debt issuance costs, discounts and premiums, as applicable, totaling net \$35 million at both March 31, 2021 and December 31, 2020, for senior notes and junior subordinated debentures on a combined basis.
+(2) Includes unamortized debt issuance costs, discounts and premiums, as applicable, totaling net \$34 million and \$35 million at June 30, 2021 and December 31, 2020, respectively, for senior notes and junior subordinated debentures on a combined basis.

 See Note 9 of the Notes to the Consolidated Financial Statements included in our 2020 Annual Report for additional information regarding the terms of our long-term debt.